gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Added the 'type' parameter for all requests to a Join Resource.

-* Added parameters to indicate the encoding of public keys.
+* Added parameters to indicate the encoding of authentication credentials.

 * Challenge-response for proof-of-possession of signature keys (Section 4).

 * Renamed 'key_info' parameter to 'sign_info'; updated its format; extended to include also parameters of the signature key (Section 4.1).

-* Code 4.00 (Bad request), in responses to joining nodes providing an invalid public key (Section 4.3).
+* Code 4.00 (Bad request), in responses to joining nodes providing an invalid authentication credential (Section 4.3).

-* Clarifications on provisioning and checking of public keys (Sections 4 and 6).
+* Clarifications on provisioning and checking of authentication credentials (Sections 4 and 6).

 * Extended discussion on group rekeying and possible different approaches (Section 7).